nanihadesuka/LazyColumnScrollbar/README.md

 ### Features:
 - Support for LazyColumn's sticky headers
+- Support for LazyColumn's reverseLayout
 - Optional current position indicator
 - Multiple selection states (Disabled, Full or Thumb)
 - Customizable look
-- Easy integration with other composables
+- Easy integration with other other composables

 ## Installation